CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 ### ⚖️ Comparing output with expectation

 We can call functions and log their return values to the console.
 However we can also **compare** 2 values.

 Given the problem we stated above, whenever we call `formatAs12HourClock` we expect it to return a particular value.
-For example, we expect `formatAs12HourClock("08:00")` to have a return value of `"8:00 am"`
+For example, we expect `formatAs12HourClock("08:00")` to have a return value of `"8:00 am"`.
-Given the input "08:00", we want to compare the function `formatAs12HourClock`'s current return value with its expected output.
+We can compare the value `formatAs12HourClock("08:00")` with the expected output of `"8:00 am"` and ask: **are these 2 values the same?**

-To compare 2 values or expressions in JavaScript, we can use a comparison operator `===` and write the following expression:
+To compare 2 expressions and check if they have the same value, we can use a **comparison operator**.
+In particular we can use the strict equality operator `===`.
+We can write an expression as follows:

 ```js
 formatAs12HourClock("08:00") === "8:00 am"
 ```

-`===` is the strictly equality operator: it will check the value on the left of the operaror and the value on the right to see if they’re the same.
-This begs the question:
+In the code above, `===` will check the value on the left of the operator and the value on the right to see if they’re the same.
 In other words we can think of the expression above as saying:

-Does formatAs12HourClock("08:00") have the same value as "20:00" ?
+❓ Does formatAs12HourClock("08:00") have the same value as "20:00" ?

 This begs the question:

 > What will `formatAs12HourClock("08:00") === "8:00 am"` evaluate to?

-### 1️⃣ 0️⃣ Boolean values
+### ✅ ❌ Boolean values

 Some values are best represented as strings: any piece of text, a name, address, etc will most likely be stored using the string data type.
 Similarly, the number data type will be used to store any numerical data where we'll need to do standard numerical operations with those numbers.
 However, if we're comparing values or expressions then we have one of 2 different states: true or false.
-This brings to the boolean data type: which has only values of `true` or `false`
+This brings us to the boolean data type: which has only values of `true` or `false`.

 Whenever we compare 2 expressions with a comparison operator then the comparison itself will evaluate to a boolean value: `true` or `false`.
 For example: